-The gas gathering system collects well casing gases.
-Compression for this system is located at the Orcutt Hill Compressor Plant.
+The gas gathering system collects gas from the well casings and the gas/liquid separators.
+Primary compression for this system is located at the Orcutt Hill Compressor Plant.
+A small booster compressor (K-3) located at this lease provides additional compression.
 The collected vapors are piped to the compressor plant.